luuis9am/Classic-Pong-Game-on-MSP430/README.md

 - a player scores when the ball makes it to the opposite side of the screen
 - the score is updated and the game begins again

+Developing a pong game with the minimum features (discussed above) will earn you a grade of a C.

+To earn a better grade, consider the following ideas to improve the game of pong:

+- the ball increases in speed as the player progresses through the game
+- similarly with the size of the paddle
+- rendering the game in such a way that the score is not overwritten (because it can be)